-Use regular unleaded gasoline meeting ASTM specification D4814 with a posted octane rating of 87 or higher.
+For the 3.6L V6 engine, use regular unleaded gasoline meeting ASTM specification D4814 with a posted octane rating of 87 or higher.
 Do not use gasoline with a posted octane rating of less than 87, as this may cause engine knock and will lower fuel economy.